 Will My Insurance Cover Dry Needling?

-Insurance plans all vary, so we can’t know until we look at your personal plan.
+That depends on your particular insurance plan.
 At Axes, we believe everyone should have access to the effective and evidence-backed physical therapy they need to improve their quality of life and get back to the active lifestyle they’re accustomed to.
-We are more than happy to go over your insurance plan and determine if physical therapy is included in your coverage.
+If you’d like, we’ll go over your insurance plan and investigate how much coverage you can receive.

 Some of the other services we offer in Valley Park, MO are: